-Changing the types of clothing you wear may also have some influence on the frequency and severity of your yeast infections--especially for women.
+Changing the types of clothing you wear may also have some influence on the frequency, and severity, of your yeast infections—especially for women.
 However, research seems to indicate that this may only make a significant difference if you are in a hot, humid climate.
-One study we will talk about later on, found that modifications like wearing loose clothing and cotton underwear, did not make much difference.
+One study we will talk about later on, found that modifications—like wearing loose clothing and cotton underwear—did not make much difference.
 Yet another study, which took place in a tropical climate, found clothing choice did impact women’s frequency of developing yeast infections.
-So, a prudent course of action--if you are in a hot, humid climate--would be to opt for loose, breathable clothing that lets moisture and heat out readily.
+So, a prudent course of action—if you are in a hot, humid climate—would be to opt for loose, breathable clothing that allows moisture and heat out readily.

-It is true that there is so much information about various natural home remedies for Candida it is hard to include all of it in a giant overview.
+It is true, that there is so much information about various natural home remedies for Candida, it is hard to include all of it in a giant overview.
 So, included in this article are links to other pages with more comprehensive explanations of various natural remedies.
-Also, you will find many studies cited that back up the credibility of these natural, alternative treatments.
-And, at the close of this article we will be discussing a novel, all natural treatment for yeast infections that can get rid of one in only 12 hours time.
-It is truly one of the best and fastest home remedies for yeast overgrowth.
+Also, you will find many studies cited, that back up the credibility of these natural, alternative treatments.
+And, at the close of this article, we will be discussing a novel, all natural treatment for yeast infections, that can get rid of one in only 12 hours time.
+This 12 hour protocol, is an exceptional home remedy for yeast overgrowth.

 Tea Tree Oil

-To use tea tree oil, try using a 15% concentration of the oil (that means, if you're diluting it with aloe vera gel, 85% of a mixture will be aloe vera and 15% will be tea tree oil) in douches, creams, and other mediums you wish to use it in.
+To use tea tree oil, try using a 2% concentration of the oil in douches, creams, and other mediums you wish to use it in.
 For more information on tea tree oil, you can check out this extensive explanation of using it: tea tree oil for yeast infections.

-Coconut (Cocos nucifera) oil is a ubiquitous food item; and, an item that frequently is used in skin care.
-Coconut oil can be used to prevent stretch marks, ameliorate dermal dryness, and stop flaking.
+Coconut (Cocos nucifera) oil is a ubiquitous food item; and, an item frequently used in skin care.
+Coconut oil can be utilized to prevent stretch marks, ameliorate dermal dryness, and stop flaking.
 Coconut oil is also used for eczema, rashes, minor burns, and bruises.
-Coconut oil is often used to treat fungal infections as well--such as yeast infections, ringworm, and athlete’s foot.
+Coconut oil is often used to treat fungal infections as well—such as yeast infections, ringworm, and athlete’s foot.
 Virgin coconut oil has been used to stop yeast infections at small dilutions.
-Research has shown that coconut oil at 25% dilution was able to fully inhibit Candida growth.
-Coconut oil contains a good amount of capric acid and lauric acid, which both have the ability to disrupt Candida cells (Kannan, Mohammed; 2014).
+Research has shown, that coconut oil at 25% dilution, was able to fully inhibit Candida growth.
+Coconut oil contains a good amount of capric acid and lauric acid; which both have the ability to disrupt Candida cells (Kannan, Mohammed; 2014).

 The results of this study indicate that virgin coconut oil exerts an antifungal effect on Candida albicans.
 The findings as reported in the present study indicate a strong potential therapeutic value of virgin coconut oil against Candidial infections.
 Oral therapeutic products from coconut oil should be safe, effective and efficient alternative in antifungal therapy clinically.
 This will certainly increase the quality of life and decrease morbidity of the chronic fungal oral lesion that are seen associated with several debilitating diseases especially in the extremes of life.

-According to a study published in International Dairy Journal [9.1 (1999): 53-61], the spread of Candida throughout the gut is a frequent result of using antibiotic medicines.
+According to a study, published in International Dairy Journal [9.1 (1999): 53-61], the spread of Candida throughout the gut is a frequent result of using antibiotic medicines.
 Research has shown that the microbiotic organisms in the gut play a key role in the suppression of Candida.
-One study reported that the probiotic Saccharomyces boulardii helped to protect mice from Candida.
-This study states a human trial in 1983, found that milk with Bifidobacterium and Lactobacillus acidophilus was quite capable of lowering the the prevalence of Candida in stool samples.
-This study reported, that the time of its writing, the mechanisms by which probiotics work was not fully understood.
-A few possible ways probiotic bacteria may help protect the body include the following:
+One study, reported that the probiotic Saccharomyces boulardii, helped to protect mice from Candida.
+This study states a human trial in 1983, found that milk with Bifidobacterium and L. acidophilus was quite capable of lowering the the prevalence of Candida in stool samples.
+This study reported, that the time of its writing, the mechanisms by which probiotics work were not fully understood.
+A few possible ways, probiotic bacteria may help protect the body, include the following:

 - Reduction of toxin synthesis